 A reawakening of adult interest occurred during the late 1960s as many people began to see cycling as a non-polluting, non-congesting means of transportation and recreation.
 In 1970, nearly 5 million bicycles were manufactured in the United States, and an estimated 75 million riders shared 50 million bicycles, making cycling the nation's leading outdoor recreation, according to the NMAH.(opens in new tab)

 Bicycles can have anywhere from one to 33 gears.
-There are countless types of seats from short narrow seats for racing to wide, cushioned seats for comfortable rides.
+Seats may be short and narrow for racing, or wide and cushioned seats for comfortable rides.
 Suspension can be added to give a smoother ride on bumpy paths.

-Some bicycles can even fold up to make traveling or storing easier.
-Some have no seats and are more like using an elliptical machine at the gym; some with attached strollers for cycling with young children, and some even come with electric motors.
+And some modern bicycle designs differ so greatly from their predecessors that they would probably be unrecognizable as bicycles to early inventors.
+Today, bicycles can fold up to make traveling or storage easier.
+Some have no seats and resemble elliptical machines that you might find at the gym; other bikes have attached strollers for cycling with young children, and some even come with electric motors.